Generation Joshua: 2020s

 In the 2020 United States House of Representatives elections, former GenJ member Madison Cawthorn was elected to Congress.
 He was homeschooled and attended PHC for one semester before dropping out.
 He became a proponent of conservative college students dropping out unless they were studying to be a lawyer, doctor, or engineer.
 Cawthorn served one term in Congress before losing the 2022 Republican primary.
 That year Ted Budd, who homeschools his children, won the Senate election in North Carolina with assistance from 86 GenJ volunteers, who contacted around 120,000 voters, almost the same amount by which Budd won the election.

 In 2023, a group of Virginia legislators proposed a resolution to commend GenJ for its 20th anniversary.
 The resolution was sponsored by Delegates Karen Greenhalgh and Dave LaRock, and State Senators Bill DeSteph, John Cosgrove, and Bryce Reeves.
 It was noted GenJ had over 28,000 students participate in its programs since 2003, that it was beneficial to its students during the COVID-19 pandemic, and that it "aspires to establish a local GenJ Club in every congressional district in the nation to allow the organization to more fully achieve its mission and objectives".

 In the 2023 documentary series Shiny Happy People: Duggar Family Secrets, which focused on the Duggar family, Christian homeschooling, the Institute in Basic Life Principles and its founder Bill Gothard, GenJ was discussed.
 It was noted former members have interned or been hired by politicians, judges, and White House officials.
 One former GenJ leader interviewed for the documentary also explained the Quiverfull theological position, whereby married couples do not use any form of birth control in order to have large families that will "take America back for Christ."

+In November 2025 a statement released by Farris and HSLDA president Jim Mason stated the HSLDA Board and leadership had decided to permanently shut down the GenJ program.
+The reason cited for this decision is fiscal responsibility to the main mission of HSLDA.
+In December 2025, the former staff of GenJ launched a new organization, Project Pathfinder.
+It will be continuing some of GenJ's core programs, including government simulations and their summer camp in Virginia.